dojo/docs/quickstart/data/usingdatastores/fetchmultiple.rst

     body.appendChild(document.createTextNode("COMPLETED"));
   }

-  //Define the callback that appends a textnode into the document each time an item is returned. gotItem = function(item, request){
+  // Define the callback that appends a textnode into the document each time an item is returned. gotItem = function(item, request){
     body.appendChild(
       document.createTextNode(